Lullabot/databasics/README.txt

-The databasics module contains 4 different branches which each represent the module in different states of completion.
+The databasics module contains 5 different branches which each represent the module in different states of completion.
+If you are teaching this lesson as a part of the Module Development course, you'll typically want to skip databasics-capn and go straight to databasics-start.

+*databasics-capn*
+Basically just capn module, if you want to start completely from scratch and show how we're moving to a database storage for the same functionality.

 *databasics-start*